Lars Vedel Kessing, MD, DMSc

-To advance the present understanding of the complex biological, psychological and environmental interrelation underlying affective disorders to both prevent the development and halt the progression of these severe, potentially disabling disorders.
+Primary research goal: To advance the present understanding of the complex biological, psychological and environmental interrelation underlying affective disorders to both prevent the development and halt the progression of these severe, potentially disabling disorders.

-Associates Clinical Research Professor at the University of Copenhagen, Senior Consultant at Psychiatric Center Copenhagen, PhD.
+Ulla Knorr, Senior Consultant at Psychiatric Center Copenhagen, PhD.

 My scientific focus is the etiology of affective disorders addressed in clinical studies, systematic reviews and meta-analyses.
-Currently head of a prospective clinical study of cognition and biomarkers in cerebrospinal fluid; ABETA-study, along with a line of collaborations
+Currently head of a prospective clinical study of cognition and biomarkers in cerebrospinal fluid; ABETA-study, along with a line of collaborations.

 Associated researchers: Vibe G. Frøkjær, MD, PhD, Senior researcher with responsibility for the Clinical Psychiatry section at Neurobiology Research Unit (hyperlink:

 work package leader of the "Predicting Treatment Outcome in Major Depressive Disorder" project at NeuroPharm (hyperlink:

 http://neuropharm.eu), and under clinical training in psychiatry at Mental Health Services Copenhagen.
 I (or Vibe) hold (s) an expertise in multimodal functional molecular brain imaging and steroid hormone biology in the context of risk and resilience to neruopsychiatric disorders, in particular mood disorders (if you want you can link to my publication list at: www.vibegf.dk).

 MSc psychology, PhD Jeff Zarp Petersen